-Do you have to pay church tax in Germany?
-Residents of Germany are encouraged to contribute!
-Only Catholics, Protestants, and Jews are subject to the church tax (Kirchensteuer).
+Since 1919, Germans are paying the Church Tax.
+From outside, it might seems that Germans are not that religious but in reality In Germany, almost half of the population is either protestant or catholic.
+That’s why residents of Germany are encouraged to contribute.
+Germany has almost all the religions but only Catholics, Protestants, and Jews are subject to the church tax (Kirchensteuer).
 The amount is determined by the person’s income and the state in which he or she lives.
 Your income tax is divided equally between Bavaria and Baden-Wurttemberg, with the other states receiving 9% each.
+The Protestant churches received 6.63 billion euros from church tax as of the 2021 record on Statista.

 - 1 What Is Church Tax (Kirchensteuer)?

-- 3 How Do I Enter Church Tax On My Tax Return?
+- 4 How to Enter Church Tax On Tax Declaration?

 What Is Church Tax (Kirchensteuer)?